-

 Does an employer need a reason to lawfully terminate an employment relationship?
 If so, state what reasons are lawful in your jurisdiction?

-An employer must have a justifiable reason to lawfully terminate an employment relationship.
-The employer must also follow a fair and reasonable process in doing so.
-The only exception is if the employment agreement contains a valid trial period provision and the termination is effected in accordance with the provision and legislation.
+Yes, an employer must have a justifiable reason to lawfully terminate an employment relationship and follow a fair and reasonable process in doing so.
+The only exception is if the employment agreement contains a valid trial period provision, and the termination is effected in accordance with this provision and the applicable legislation.

 Termination may be without notice (summary dismissal) if the employee commits serious misconduct.
 Generally, serious misconduct is an act or omission that destroys or significantly undermines the trust and confidence that underpins the employment relationship.
-Serious misconduct may include dishonesty (e.g. theft or fraud), violence, gross negligence or gross insubordination.
+Some examples of serious misconduct that may erode trust and confidence include dishonesty (e.g. theft or fraud), violence, gross negligence or gross insubordination.
 A summary dismissal will (except in the rarest of circumstances) require a process to be followed prior to termination.

 Where the employee’s action or omission involves a lesser level of misconduct or poor performance the employer must follow a formal warning or performance management process before termination can occur.